+Good afternoon.
+Welcome to Session 304, What's New in Device Management.
 I'm Todd Fernandez and I'm very pleased to be your host on this tour through new developments and how Apple devices can be managed in schools and businesses around the world.

+I just love this photo.
 As Tim said on Monday, iPad has changed the way we teach, learn and create, which is why we work so hard to make it easy to bring Apple devices into schools so that students like these girls can do amazing things with their iPads or Macs as the case may be and get excited about learning and creating.

 We also want to unlock new solutions in enterprise to help employees be more productive and enable businesses to create new ways of serving their customers by providing experiences in their hotels, restaurants and hospitals that were not previously possible.

 Last year, we introduced three huge new device management features to support iPad deployments in schools.

 Classroom, an assistant which helps teachers focus on teaching rather than managing student devices.

 Shared iPad, a great way to provide a personalized experience on an iPad shared by many students each day in the classroom.

 And last but not least, Apple School Manager, one place for school IT administrators to create and manage all of their schools' accounts, devices and content.